Race 3 Monday (4 Days) Box Office Collection: Salman Khan’s Film Unaffected, Stands Tall As A Rock!

 Race 3 joined the 100 Crores club within the first weekend itself and it looks like the movie still stands steady as a rock.
 Salman Khan has proved time and again that he's the real superstar when it comes to the box office collections and there's no stopping him.
 The first weekend collection of Race 3 was a whopping Rupees 106.47 Crores at the box office and the numbers are only increasing by the day.

 Directed by Remo D'souza, Race 3 earned Rs 29 Crores on Friday, and there was a sudden boost on Saturday as the movie earned Rs 38 Crores.
-Sunday saw a collection of Rs 39 Crores at the box office and predictions for Monday (Day 4) for Race 3 are between Rs 15 - 19 Crores.
-Taran Adarsh had tweeted as, "The real test begins today [Mon]...
-Now that the euphoria surrounding #Race3 has settled down, the word of mouth will come into play on weekdays...
-What will be its lifetime biz? ₹ 200 cr? ₹ 250 cr? ₹ 300 cr?
-Or will it cruise past ₹ 300 cr?
-Only time will tell."
+Sunday saw a collection of Rs 39 Crores at the box office and Monday (Day 4) Race 3 collected 14.24 Crores at the box office.
+In total Race 3 collected Rs 120.71 Crore at the box office in just 4 days.
+Taran Adarsh tweeted as, "#Race3 puts up a STRONG TOTAL on Mon...
+Decline on Mon [vis-à-vis Fri: 51.18%]...
+Mass circuits/single screens are holding very well, while plexes have started sliding downwards...
+Fri 29.17 cr, Sat 38.14 cr, Sun 39.16 cr, Mon 14.24 cr.
+Total: ₹ 120.71 cr.
+India biz."

 Pawan Kumar @ImPawan62